mhmdalisadat/mhmdalisadat/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Ali! 👋

 Welcome to my GitHub profile!
-I'm a passionate **Front-End Developer** with a strong focus on building high-performance, responsive, and user-friendly web applications.
-My expertise lies in **React.js** and **TailwindCSS**, but I also work with a variety of other web technologies.
+Im skilled front-end developer.
 ---

 ## 🚀 About Me

 - 🌱 I’m constantly learning and experimenting with new technologies to improve my skills.
-- 🔭 I’m currently working on projects that leverage **React.js** for complex UI and **TailwindCSS** for rapid and scalable styling.
 - 🤝 I’m open to collaborating on exciting front-end projects.
 - 🛠️ I enjoy solving UI/UX challenges, optimizing web applications for performance, and building accessible websites.
 - ✨ Passionate about clean code, reusable components, and pixel-perfect design.